everettjf/DictionaryPullDownToClose/README.md

 # DictionaryPullDownToClose

-A Tweak : Pull Down And Release To Close System Dictionary
+Tweak : Pull down and release to close iOS system dictionary.

 For video see below :